joemoose/psiops/docs/playing.md

 *Clocks* are circles divided into 4, 6, or 8 segments—the more complex the problem, the more segments the *clock* has.

-As the players attempt to overcome the obstacle with *action rolls*, progress is tracked on the *clock* according to the outcomes:
+As the players attempt to overcome the obstacle with *action rolls*, progress is tracked on the *clock* based on the outcomes:

 - For a *partial success*, check off 1 segment.
 - For a *complete success*, check off 2 segments.